Noorulain-Malik/Pizza-Sales-Data-Analysis/README.md

 ## Technologies Used

-- **Python**: Used for data cleaning, analysis, and performing statistical tests.
+- **Lucidchart**: Used for to create ER Diagram
-- **Excel**: Used for initial data exploration and visualization.
+- **Excel**: Used for initial data exploration Statistical Analysis and visualization.
 - **PowerPoint**: Used to present findings and visualize the analysis.

 ## Project Presentation